 - Read and download our resources

-- Irish Nutrition + Dietetic Institute have information on:
+- Irish Nutrition + Dietetic Institute have information on the following:

-Irish Nutrition and Dietetic Institute have created a number of resources on supporting older people with food during COVID-19.
+- Irish Nutrition and Dietetic Institute have created many resources on supporting older people with food during COVID-19.

 Sleep is one of the most essential components of our well-being.
 If you and the person with dementia are to lead a healthy life, it is of vital importance that you both receive adequate sleep and rest.

-Problems with sleeping and changes in the sleep-wake cycle are a common occurrence with dementia.
+Problems with sleeping and changes in the sleep-wake cycle are common occurrences with dementia.
 Some people sleep during the day and are awake and restless at night.
-Some are no longer able to distinguish between night and day, while others are simply not as active as they used to be and thus need less sleep.
+Some can no longer distinguish between night and day, while others are simply not as active as they used to be and thus need less sleep.
 Trying to recognise the cause of the sleeping problems will help you decide how best to deal with them.
 Below are some possible causes of changes in sleeping patterns:

-- Urinary tract infections which cause frequent need to urinate
+- Urinary tract infections cause frequent need to urinate

-- ‘Restless legs’ or leg cramps which can indicate a metabolic problem
+- ‘Restless legs’ or leg cramps can indicate a metabolic problem

-- Depression which can cause early morning wakening and inability to get back to sleep
+- Depression can cause early morning wakening and inability to get back to sleep

 - Side effects of medication such as diuretics